ParaState/SafeStakeOperator/README.md

 ## Beta Advisory

 Currently, the SafeStake project is in public testnet stage.
 It is still in active testing and not yet ready for production use.
-In addition, all possible implementations of SafeStake have not been fully reviewed and vetted.
+In addition, the smart contracts are being audited.